 Origins of the Boykin Spaniel

-As we’ve already hinted at, the Boykin Spaniel is from the state of South Carolina.
-And if you’ve never been to South Carolina or have never spoken to someone from South Carolina about the Boykin Spaniel, we can save you some trouble and just let you know right now that South Carolinians are CRAZY about this dog!
+As we’ve already hinted, the Boykin Spaniel is from South Carolina.
+And if you’ve never been to South Carolina or have never spoken to someone from South Carolina about the Boykin Spaniel, we can save you some trouble and let you know right now that South Carolinians are CRAZY about this dog!

-That they even decided to make the Boykin Spaniel the official state dog of South Carolina.
-The funny thing is that South Carolina decided to give the Boykin this honor back in 1985, nearly 25 years before the American Kennel Club (AKC) even decided to recognize the breed!
+It was so wild that they even decided to make the Boykin Spaniel the official state dog of South Carolina.
+The funny thing is that South Carolina gave the Boykin this honor in 1985, nearly 25 years before the American Kennel Club (AKC) even chose to recognize the breed!

 True South Carolinians because they weren’t waiting on the AKC to tell them what they already knew.
-After all, the Boykin Spaniel had been around for well over 80 years by the time that it became the “state” dog!
+After all, the Boykin Spaniel had been around for over 80 years since it became the “state” dog!

-In the early 1900’s, the Boykin Spaniel was developed for one purpose and one purpose only… to be the best hunting partner in the world!
-And in a state where hunting is VERY popular, being able to make this kind of claim isn’t something that is going to go “unchecked”.
+First developed in the early 1900s, the Boykin Spaniel was created for one purpose and one purpose only… to be the best hunting partner in the world!
+And in a state where hunting is prevalent, being able to make this kind of claim isn’t something that is going to go “unchecked.”
+This is why earning the title of “state” dog in a hunting state is a significant feat!

 Prized for his ability…

-To retrieve game birds, local hunters found the Boykin Spaniel to be an ideal choice to take out and hunt wild turkeys, waterfowl and pheasants.
-It also helped that this retriever was of medium size, small enough to fit into the boat, yet big enough to be able to handle himself on dry land or on water.
+To retrieve game birds, local hunters found the Boykin Spaniel an ideal choice to take out and hunt wild turkeys, waterfowl, and pheasants.
+It also helped that this retriever was medium, small enough to fit into the boat, yet big enough to handle himself on dry land or water.

 Who is the Boykin Spaniel named after?